Brianna Rollins-McNeal

-Brianna Rollins-McNeal (born August 18, 1991) is an American track and field athlete who specializes in the 100 metres hurdles.
+Brianna Rollins-McNeal (born August 18, 1991), better known as Briana McNeal or Briana Rollins, is an American track and field athlete who specializes in the 100 metres hurdles.
 She is the 2016 Olympic champion and the 2013 World champion in the 100 metres hurdles.
-Her time of 12.26 is tied as the fourth-fastest run in history.
+Her time of 12.26 ties her as the seventh-fastest 100 metre hurdler in history.

+McNeal has been issued with two competition bans for anti-doping violations during her career.
+She served a one year ban in 2017 and served a five year ban that lasted February 2020 - August 2025.